 Faced with more complex challenges in business and the world at large, many leaders are embracing what some traditionalists may call anti-leadership.
 Instead of focusing primarily on managing their people, many leaders are fixing their attention on the problems at hand, and unintentionally leading people excited about the solutions they are striving for.
 Founder of the MIT Leadership Center Deborah Ancona and Executive Director Hal Gregersen have labeled this problem-led leadership, and are reporting an increase in this distinctive style.

-Even on a smaller scale, problem solving is a critical competency for leaders who must strive to eliminate barriers and challenges that can otherwise hinder their people’s or their business’ progress.
+Even on a smaller scale, problem solving is a critical component for leaders who must strive to eliminate barriers and challenges that can otherwise hinder their people’s or their business’ progress.
 In a Harvard Business Review study about the skills that influence a leader’s success, problem solving ranked third out of 16.

 As a leader, you need to approach problem solving as an opportunity, with a broad perspective and a calm demeanor.
 And, you’ll want to arm yourself with a few critical approaches to hone your problem-solving skills.